publiclab/spectral-workbench.js/README.md

 ````

-For a working example, please see the automated test runner, linked to below.
+For a working example, see: https://publiclab.github.io/spectral-workbench.js/examples/

 ****